mattermost/docs/source/guides/administration.rst

 These resources will help you get started with your Mattermost workspace.

-* Visit the :doc:`Workspace optimization </configure/optimize-your-workspace>` page in the System Console to review health and growth scores for your Mattermost workspace and take recommended actions.
+* Visit the :doc:`workspace optimization </configure/optimize-your-workspace>` page in the System Console to review health and growth scores for your Mattermost workspace and take recommended actions.
-* **Configuration overview** - Mattermost offers extensive configuration options for both :doc:`self-hosted Mattermost servers </configure/configuration-settings>` and :doc:`Mattermost cloud workspaces </configure/cloud-site-configuration>`.
+* **Configuration overview** - Mattermost offers extensive configuration options for both :doc:`self-hosted Mattermost servers </configure/configuration-settings>` and :doc:`Mattermost Cloud workspaces </configure/cloud-site-configuration>`.
-* **Authentication** - All versions of Mattermost provide basic authentication, :doc:`multi-factor authentication </onboard/multi-factor-authentication>`, and :doc:`Gitlab SSO </onboard/sso-gitlab>` out of the box.
-Professional and Enterprise versions of Mattermost also include :doc:`Active Directory / LDAP </onboard/ad-ldap>` and SSO for :doc:`OpenID </onboard/sso-openidconnect>`, :doc:`Google </onboard/sso-google>`, and :doc:`Office365 </onboard/sso-office>`.
+* **Authentication** - All versions of Mattermost provide basic authentication, :doc:`multi-factor authentication </onboard/multi-factor-authentication>`, and :doc:`GitLab SSO </onboard/sso-gitlab>` out of the box.
+Professional and Enterprise versions of Mattermost also include :doc:`Active Directory/LDAP </onboard/ad-ldap>` and SSO for :doc:`OpenID </onboard/sso-openidconnect>`, :doc:`Google </onboard/sso-google>`, and :doc:`Office365 </onboard/sso-office>`.
 * **User permissions** - All versions of Mattermost offer standard user permissions control.
-Professional and Enterprise versions also include :doc:`advanced permissions control </onboard/advanced-permissions>` to customize which users can perform specific actions, and :doc:`system admin roles </onboard/system-admin-roles>` to grant admins from your organization access to specific areas of the Mattermost System Console.
+Professional and Enterprise versions also include :doc:`advanced permissions control </onboard/advanced-permissions>` to customize which users can perform specific actions, and :doc:`System Admin roles </onboard/system-admin-roles>` to grant admins from your organization access to specific areas of the Mattermost System Console.

 Cloud admin
 -----------